Keep all of your citations in one safe place

 Author's Last name, First name.
 "Title of Individual Web Page."
 Title of Website, Publisher, Date, DOI or URL.

 Fosslien, Liz, and Mollie West.
 "3 Ways to Hack Your Environment to Help You Create."
 Huffpost Preposition Endeavor, Huffington Post, Dec.
 7, 2016, www.huffingtonpost.com/entry/3-ways-to-hack-your-environment-to-help-you-createus580f758be4b02444efa569bc.

 The first author's name should be reversed, with a comma placed after the last name and a period after the first name (or any middle name).
 The name should not be abbreviated and should be written exactly as it appears on the website.

-For a page with two or more authors, list them in the order as they appear on the website.
-Only the first author's name should be reversed, while the others are written in normal order.
+For a page with two or more authors, list them in the order they appear on the website.
+Only the first author's name should be reversed, with the others written in normal order.
 Separate author names by a comma, and place the word "and" before the last author's name.
 For pages with three or more authors, only include the first author, followed by the abbreviation "et al."